 The sound quality of the TR-08 is very good and almost exactly reproduces the distinctive sound of the TR-808.
 The kick drum has a deep and powerful bass, while the snare has a crisp and biting sound.
 The hi-hats are bright, metallic and cutting, and the drum machine also has a variety of other percussion sounds, including the legendary cowbell, claves and maracas.

-A MIDI input, MIDI output, headphone output, stereo output, mix input and USB port allow you to sync with other devices and use it as a controller for software instruments.
-The TR-08 can also be powered by batteries as well as the optional AC adapter, making it the ideal travel companion.
+A MIDI input, MIDI output, headphone output, stereo output, mix input and USB port allow synchronization with other devices and use as a MIDI controller for software instruments.
+In addition to the optional AC adapter, the TR-08 can also be powered by batteries, making it an ideal travel companion.

 So if you're looking for a relatively inexpensive drum machine that looks and sounds like the legendary Roland TR-808, then the TR-08 is a very good choice.
 But if you can spend 200 Euros more, then I recommend the Roland TR-8S, which does everything the TR-08 does and more.
 It just looks different from the classic 808.